razman786/blimpy/README.md

 ```
 python3 -m pip install -U git+https://github.com/UCBerkeleySETI/blimpy
 ```
+Add `--user` to the end of the above command if using a user based installation.

 ## [Developer Installation](#developer-installation)
 The latest version of the development code can be installed by cloning the Github [repo](https://github.com/UCBerkeleySETI/blimpy) and running: